-We can immediately find the negative curves for the morphism $\psi$ from the configuration in the third column except the singularity types with $\textnormal{A}_4$ on del Pezzo surfaces of degree $1$ and the singularity types with $\textnormal{A}_2$ and only with $\textnormal{A}_2$'s and $\textnormal{A}_1$'s on del Pezzo surfaces of degree $2$.
-For the singularity types with $\textnormal{A}_4$ on del Pezzo surfaces of degree $1$ we keep it in mind that there is always a $(-1)$-curve that meets the two $(-2)$-curves in both the ends of the chain of four $(-2)$-curves on $\tilde{S}$ (see \cite[Appendix]{Pa03}).
-For the singularity types with $\textnormal{A}_2$ and only with $\textnormal{A}_2$'s and $\textnormal{A}_1$'s on del Pezzo surfaces of degree $2$, we provide more details in Example~\ref{example:dp2-A2} and Remark~\ref{remark:dp2-A2}.
-They also help us understanding how to use the table.
+We can immediately find the negative curves for the morphisms $\psi$ from the configurations in the third column for the singularity types with $\textnormal{E}_6$ on del Pezzo surfaces of degree $1$.
+For the singularity types with $\textnormal{A}_4$ on del Pezzo surfaces of degree $1$ we keep it in mind that there is always one $(-1)$-curve that meets the two $(-2)$-curves that are the ends of the chain of four $(-2)$-curves on $\tilde{S}$ (see \cite[Appendix]{Pa03}).
+For the singularity type $\textnormal{A}_2$ on a del Pezzo surface of degree $2$, we provide more detail in Example~\ref{example:dp2-A2}.
+This also helps us understanding how to use the tables.

 \begin{example} We explain how to construct a cylinder on a del Pezzo surface of degree $2$ with singularity type $\textnormal{A}_2$.